 Patients with smoldering myeloma do not need primary therapy, as it may take many months to years before the disease progresses.
-The risk of transformation to symptomatic myeloma60 in these patients is lifelong and therefore should be followed closely.
+The risk of transformation to symptomatic myeloma59 in these patients is life-long and therefore should be followed closely.

 A relatively small, randomized, prospective, phase III study by the PETHEMA group investigated whether early treatment with lenalidomide and dexamethasone in patients (n = 125) with smoldering myeloma, at high risk of progression to active MM, prolongs the time to progression.
 The high-risk group in the study was defined using the following criteria: plasma cell bone marrow infiltration of at least 10% and/or a monoclonal component (defined as an IgG level of \geq 3 g/dL, an IgA level of \geq 2 g/dL, or a urinary Bence Jones protein level of >1 g per 24 hours); and at least 95% phenotypically aberrant plasma cells in the bone marrow infiltrate.
 The OS reported in the trial at 3 years was higher in the group treated with the lenalidomide and dexamethasone arm (94% vs. 80%; HR, 0.31; 95% CI, 0.10-0.91; P = .03).
-At a median follow-up of 75 months (range, 27-57 months), treatment with lenalidomide and dexamethasone delayed median time to progression to symptomatic disease compared to no treatment (time to progression was not reached in the treatment arm compared to 23 months in the observation arm; HR, 0.24; 95% CI, 0.14-0.41).
+At a median follow-up of 75 months (range, 27- median time to progression to symptomatic disease compared to no treatment (time to progression was not reached in the treatment arm compared to 23 months in the observation arm; HR, 0.24; 95% CI, 0.14-0.41).
 The high OS rate seen after 3 years was also maintained (HR, 0.43; 95% CI, 0.20-0.90).
+Recently, the data from the randomized ECOG E3A06 trial was presented at the 2019 ASCO Annual Meeting.
+Lenalidomide given until progression or toxicity versus observation for patients with smoldering myeloma showed a progression-free advantage.
+The median 3-year PFS was 91% with lenalidomide treatment versus 66% for those under observation.
+The NCCN Panel strongly recommends that smoldering patients with high-risk features should be encouraged to join a clinical trial.